AnhPC03/elearning_website_laravel/README.md

 ## About Project

-Project was crreated by Team 1.
-And project used Laravel framework to build.
+Project was created by Anh Nguyen.
+And project used Laravel framework to build.<br/>
+Copyright by Anh Nguyen